gomarcd/ipnow/README.md

 **Browser**:

-Simply head over to [myip.fail](https://myip.fail) to see your IP, click or tap anywhere on the card to copy the IP to clipboard.
+Simply head over to [myip.fail](https://myip.fail) to see your IP, click or tap the IP address to copy to clipboard.

 **Terminal**: